sysown/proxysql/doc/mirroring.md

 This is the first implementation of mirroring in ProxySQL, and should be considered experimental:
 * specification can change in the near future
 * isn't extensively tested
-* upgrade from previous version that do not support mirroring will lose any previously defined query rules
+* upgrades from previous versions that do not support mirroring will lose any previously defined query rules

 ### Extensions to mysql_query_rules